jeshraghian/snntorch/docs/tutorials/tutorial_forward_forward.rst

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial_forward-forward/loss.png?raw=true

-Train the Network using ReLU instead of LIF Activation
+7. Train the Network using ReLU instead of LIF Activation
 ======================================================

 - To compare, we can also train and test the same network architecture on the same data, except now using ReLU as the activation function instead of LIF.
-- Running this cell provides a training error and a test error of approximately 10% each.

 ::